aria-github/Python_Project/README.md

 ## Quote Scraping Project
-This code use BeautifulSoup Python Library to scrape information from web pages, filter/select information based off of class and ID, and save it into CSV file. even make quiz from the scraped CSV file.
+This code use BeautifulSoup Python Library to scrape information from web pages, filter/select information based off of html class and id, and save it into CSV file. even make quiz from the scraped CSV file.

 ## Scraping to a Database SQL
-This code use BeautifulSoup Python Library to scrape information from web pages, filter Book information by title-price-rating , and save it as SQL using SQLite3.
+This code use BeautifulSoup Python Library to scrape information from web pages, retreive "Books" information and filter by title-price-rating , and save it as SQL using SQLite3.